 - Follow the Martha Guy Summer Institute Code of Conduct, and consistently support, role model and enforce the Code as well as other rules.

-- Work together as a team with other consultants and director, actively communicating with and supporting other staff/team members.
+- Work together as a team with other program leaders and director, actively communicating with and supporting other staff/team members.

 - Participate actively in meetings and all MGSI activities.